 Supplementary files

-Where tables, figures, appendices, and other additional content are supplementary to the article but not critical to the reader’s understanding of it, you can choose to host these supplementary files alongside your article on Insight, Emerald’s content hosting platform, or on an institutional or personal repository.
-All supplementary material must be submitted prior to acceptance.
+Where tables, figures, appendices, and other additional content are supplementary to the article but not critical to the reader’s understanding of it, you can choose to host these supplementary files alongside your article on Insight, Emerald’s content-hosting platform (this is Emerald's recommended option as we are able to ensure the data remain accessible), or on an alternative trusted online repository.

 If you choose to host your supplementary files on Insight, you must submit these as separate files alongside your article.
-Files should be clearly labelled in such a way that makes it clear they are supplementary; Emerald recommends that the file name is descriptive and that it follows the format ‘Supplementary_material_appendix_1’ or ‘Supplementary tables’.
-All supplementary material must be mentioned at the appropriate moment in the main text of the article, there is no need to include the content of the file but only the file name.
-A link to the supplementary material will be added to the article during production, and the material will be made available alongside the main text of the article at the point of EarlyCite publication.
+Files should be clearly labelled in such a way that makes it clear they are supplementary; Emerald recommends that the file name is descriptive and that it follows the format 'Supplementary_material_appendix_1' or 'Supplementary tables'.
+All supplementary material must be mentioned at the appropriate moment in the main text of the article; there is no need to include the content of the file only the file name.
+A link to the supplementary material will be added to the article during production, and the material will be made available alongside the main text of the article at the point of publication.

-Please note that Emerald will not make any changes to the material; it will not be copyedited, typeset, and authors will not receive proofs.
+Please note that Emerald will not make any changes to the material; it will not be copy-edited or typeset, and authors will not receive proofs of this content.
 Emerald therefore strongly recommends that you style all supplementary material ahead of acceptance of the article.

 Emerald Insight can host the following file types and extensions: